pfeyz/colag-irrel-and-ambig/README.md

 The parameters are listed and numbered from left to right.
-SP, HIP, HCP etc are parameter numbers 1, 2, 3 etc. In the integer grammar id representation of a grammar, these are the would be the three most significant bits.
+SP, HIP, HCP etc are parameter numbers 1, 2, 3 etc. In the integer grammar id representation of a grammar, these are the three most significant bits.

 Subject position (SP) is parameter #1, which corresponds to the 13th bit in the integer grammar id and binary bitstring.